 Broomfield, Colorado – October 22, 2016.
 Oceans Beyond Piracy (OBP), a program of One Earth Future (OEF), and a member of the Hostage Support Partnership, announces the release of the last 26 hostages held by Somali pirates from the large commercial vessels taken during the height of the piracy crisis.
 The hostages, who endured horrific conditions for nearly five years after their ship, FV Naham-3, was attacked in March 2012, were treated by medical staff in Nairobi prior to their return to their home countries.

-The hostages, from Cambodia, China, Indonesia, Philippines, Taiwan and Vietnam, are severely malnourished but are reported to be in reasonable condition considering their ordeal.
+The hostages, from Cambodia, China, Indonesia, Philippines, Taiwan (Province of China) and Vietnam, are severely malnourished but are reported to be in reasonable condition considering their ordeal.
 Much of their captivity was spent in a rugged, isolated area of Somalia with little food, water or medical assistance.
 Two died from illness during their more than 4.5 years in captivity.

 According to John Steed, coordinator of the Hostage Support Partnership for Oceans Beyond Piracy, “Many people spent long hours over many months working to secure the release of these men.
 We are pleased to have helped coordinate the release of the Naham-3 crew so these brave men can finally return home to their families.”